jemmings-git/pyrite_analysis/README.md

  * `gplates.R` - reconstruct palaeogeographic coordinates and interpolate results (in time and space), via the [GPlates Web Service](https://gws.gplates.org/) interfaced with the [*chronosphere* R package](https://github.com/chronosphere-portal/r_package/).
 This script reproduces Figures 6-7.

 #### Datasets & results:
- * `xdd_binned_results.csv` - the results of text mining as presented on Figures 1A-1B
+ * `xdd_binned_results.csv` - the results of text mining as presented on Figures 1A-1B - [x]
- * `xdd_binned_results_strat_only.csv` - the results of text mining as presented on supplementary figures
+ * `xdd_binned_results_strat_only.csv` - the results of text mining as presented on supplementary figures - [x]
  * `pyrite_refs.txt` - list of refences in the xDD library containing at least one mention of framboidal, nodular, concretionary or undifferentiated pyrite matched to a (meta)sedimentary rock in the Macrostrat database.
-This is an expanded version of the reference list contained in the Supplementary Materials.
+This is an expanded version of the reference list contained in the Supplementary Materials. - GOOD
  * `SGP_refs.txt` - list of references used to construct Figure 2 derived from the [Sedimentary Geochemistry and Palaeoenvironments Project, SGP](http://sgp-search.io/)
  * `precambrian_pyrite_types_downsampled.csv` - Results of statistical analysis, machine learning, downsampling and aggregation of Precambrian pyrite trace element data (as presented on Figure 5)
  * `phanerozoic_pyrite_types_downsampled.csv` - Results of statistical analysis, machine learning, downsampling and aggregation of Phanerozoic pyrite trace element data (as presented on Figure 5)